gilarellano/brainstorm-boost-CPSC-408/README.md

 The next phase of our project will involve integrating the back-end with the front-end.
 With the database and business logic in place, we're now well equipped to develop a front-end that provides an intuitive and seamless user experience.

 We also plan to improve the AI idea generation feature, making the outputs more tailored and relevant to the specific inputs provided by the user.

-Stay tuned for more updates as we continue to enhance and expand the functionality of BrainstormBoost!

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for more information.